Lead-Built/leadbuilt-api-docs/docs/oauth/ExternalAuthentication.md

 # External Authentication

-External authentication enables developers to authenticate HighLevel users using their credentials with the developer’s system before installing the application on HighLevel.
+External authentication enables developers to authenticate LeadBuilt users using their credentials with the developer’s system before installing the application on LeadBuilt.

 This feature allows you to configure custom authentication fields as necessary, such as: